 (SOUNDBITE OF SHOW CREDITS)

 CORNISH: And finally, before we close, I have some news to share.
 Starting next month, I will begin an election year assignment as co-host of NPR's ALL THINGS CONSIDERED.
 But WEEKEND EDITION Sunday will be in good hands.
 Rachel Martin will host the program in 2012.
 Rachel is NPR's national security correspondent.
 We heard her in today's show and look forward to hearing her more.
 She'll take the reins on January 8th.
 Until then, we'll have Christmas and New Year's Day together on WEEKEND EDITION from NPR News.
 Thanks for listening.
 I'm Audie Cornish.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.